chrislovecnm/bazel-go-example-code/TUTORIAL.md

 # Go and Bazel

+## This tutorial covers

+- Background of bazel and it's Go support
+- Creating a basic Go project for the tutorial
+- Implementing a WORKSPACE and BUILD.bazel files
+- Using gazelle to generate more WORKSPACE and BUILD.bazel updates
+- Utilzing different Bazel commands
+- An overview of gazelle and Go dependency management
+- Understanding the contents of the WORKSPACE and BUILD.bazel files
+- Creating new internal dependencies and using gazelle to update bazel
+- Adding an a new external Go dependency and the Go vendoring
+- Running and implementing Go tests with bazel
+- Covering other rules in rules_go

 ## About Bazel and Go

 This tutorial is going to cover how bazel support the programming language Go.